-If you have the savings, a good way to avoid paying private mortgage insurance (PMI) is to have at least 20% down.
-Although there are mortgages that require less of a down payment, some as little as 3%, and other programs could be zero down.
+If you have savings, an excellent way to avoid paying private mortgage insurance (PMI) is to have at least 20% down.
+Although there are mortgages that require a lower down payment (some as little as 3%), other programs could be zero down.

 Now that you understand what would and could be needed to qualify, the next step is to get Pr-Qualified.
-A pre-qualification simply means that based on your credit score, income, and debt, you should be able to get approved for a mortgage.
-It is informal and totally non-binding.
-Plus, this is completely free and only the cost of your credit report is required.
+A pre-qualification means that based on your credit score, income, and debt, you should be able to get approved for a mortgage.
+It is informal and non-binding.
+Plus, this is entirely free, and only the cost of your credit report is required.

 As you get closer to buying a home, we will take the pre-qualification a step further and get you pre-approved for a mortgage loan.
 This process is the best indicator of your ability to get approved for the mortgage.
 Most sellers will want to see this pre-approval within a few days after you make your formal offer on a home.